 The law on email marketing

-You can contact customers that have agreed to receive information from you in the past.
+You can contact customers who have agreed to receive information from you in the past.
 The important thing is that they must actively opt in.
 Sending unsolicited marketing emails, or spam, is illegal.
 Anyone that has registered with the Direct Marketing Association's Email Preference Service should be removed from your contact list.

 Creating your marketing emails